This week, I share some of my top communication tips, to help your powerful messages go viral within your organisation!

 Why?
 Put simply, because humans aren’t designed to remember everything forever.
 Our short memories are all thanks to the infamous ‘Forgetting Curve’.
-19th century Psychologist, Ebbinghaus, discovered that if information is not reinforced, people forget 90% of what they learn within a month!
-This means your employees may hear what you say and even agree with your messages, but without regular reinforcement they won’t remember or internalise the ideas.
+19th-century Psychologist, Ebbinghaus, discovered that if the information is not reinforced, people forget 90% of what they learn within a month!
+This means your employees may hear what you say and even agree with your messages, but without regular reinforcement, they won’t remember or internalise the ideas.
 So, those key messages about the company’s business mission or values learned in onboarding training won’t turn into real-life cultural change if you don’t keep reinforcing them.

 2. Others May Never Agree with You

 How often do you assume your employees will agree with your way of doing things in the end?
-The answer may be more often that you think!
+The answer may be more often than you think!